 Kingsport is a medium-sized city located in the state of Tennessee.
 With a population of 53,014 people and 22 constituent neighborhoods, Kingsport is the 12th largest community in Tennessee.

-The overall education level of Kingsport is somewhat higher than in the average US city of 21.84%: 25.40% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Kingsport is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.33% of adults 25 and older in the city have at least a bachelor's degree.

 The people who call Kingsport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingsport residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Kingsport include Irish, German, Scots-Irish, and Scottish.

 The most common language spoken in Kingsport is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Hindi.